kyma-project/community/sig-and-wg/sig-core/proposals/introducing_knative_brokers.md

 ## Introduction

-As of 0.5, Knative Eventing defines [`Broker` and `Trigger`](https://knative.dev/docs/eventing/broker-trigger/) objects as higher level abstractions that allows brokering events based on some event filtering criterea.
+As of 0.5, Knative Eventing defines [`Broker` and `Trigger`](https://knative.dev/docs/eventing/broker-trigger/) objects as higher-level abstractions that allow brokering events based on some event filtering criteria.

 This is a proposal of how to introduce these objects in Kyma as an alternative to using the existing Kyma Event Bus.
-It describes how to build namespace scoped eventing mesh with fault domain isotation and access control.
+It describes how to build namespace scoped eventing mesh with fault domain isolation and access control.
 The proposal describes two possible solutions, the migration path and tries to highlight and address the challenges and open questions of using them.

 ## Features